messense/wechat-rs/README.md

 This project has two goals, one more achievable than the other:

 1. Help me learn Rust.
-2. Implementing a workable WeChat SDK in pure Rust.
+2. Implementing a workable WeChat SDK in pure Rust someday hopefully.

 ## License